IanMelvin/ianmelvin.github.io/essays/puckle.md

 ---
 layout: essay
 type: essay
-title: "My attempt at making Pac-Man clone Pt.1: A* Pathfinding"
+title: "My Attempt At Making A Pac-Man Clone Pt.1: A* Pathfinding"
 # All dates must be YYYY-MM-DD format!
 date: 2023-05-03
 published: true